Francis McLean (British Army officer)

 Brigadier-General Francis McLean (c.
 1717 – 4 May 1781) was a British Army officer.
 One of two sons of Captain William Maclean and Anne Kinloch, he became famous for defending New Ireland against the Penobscot Expedition during the American Revolutionary War.
-The defeat of the Expedition was a crushing British victory. e was in command of the 74th Regiment of (Highland) Foot and 82nd Regiment of Foot (1778).
-He died 4 May 1781 at Halifax, Nova Scotia and is buried in the crypt of St. Paul's Church (Halifax).
+The defeat of the Expedition was a crushing British victory.
+He was in command of the 74th Regiment of Foot and 82nd Regiment of Foot.
+He died 4 May 1781 at Halifax, Nova Scotia and is buried in the crypt of St. Paul's Church.
 McLean never married.

 War of the Austrian Succession

-During the War of the Austrian Succession, Francis McLean served with his more famous kinsman Allan Maclean of Torloisk in the Scots brigade in the Dutch service and was captured at Bergen op Zoom (Netherlands) in 1747, where Maréchal Lowendahl, the French commander, praised him for his bravery.
+During the War of the Austrian Succession, Francis McLean served with his more famous kinsman Allan Maclean of Torloisk in the Scots Brigade in the Dutch service and was captured at Bergen op Zoom in 1747, where Maréchal Löwendal, the French commander, praised him for his bravery.
 In October 1758 McLean joined the British army as a captain in the 2nd battalion, 42nd Foot, and was wounded in the capture of Guadeloupe in 1759.
 He exchanged into the 97th Foot in 1761, became lieutenant-colonel in 1762.
 From 1762 to 1778 he was in the Portuguese service, attaining the rank of major-general and appointment to the government of Lisbon.
 At the same time he dabbled in real estate in North America.
 He acquired a lot on St John's (Prince Edward) Island and in 1773 was among several petitioners for 250,000 acres in upper New York.